 8.2.4 Preliminary income tax

-The mission must not withhold the employees' preliminary tax.
-The locally employed staff must instead submit a preliminary income tax return form (SKV 4314).
-They will then receive a decision from the Tax Agency stating how much preliminary tax they need to pay to their own tax account once a month.
+Previously, missions withheld the employees' preliminary tax.
+The locally employed staff submitted a preliminary income tax return form (SKV 4314), and later received a decision from the Tax Agency stating how much preliminary tax they needed to pay to their own tax account once a month.

 8.2.5 Social Security Agreement